lassihi/Wazuh-salt-module/README.md

 This project was made as a part of course [Palvelinten Hallinta](https://terokarvinen.com/palvelinten-hallinta/).

 File [h5.md](https://github.com/lassihi/Wazuh-salt-module/blob/main/h5.md) is a report I made about this project in Finnish.
-It includes a demo for running the modules using Vagrant virtual machines.
+It includes a demo using Vagrant virtual machines.